-At this stage, I was at loss.
-What is wrong with this lady?
+At that stage, I was at a loss.
+What was wrong with the lady?
 Then I did Adson's test and immediately struck gold.
 On the left, there was distinct diminution of the radial pulse when she turned her head to the left, extended her neck and took in a deep breath.
 The pulse returned when she returned her head to the neutral position, and breathed normally.

 I ordered new X-rays.